harvardinformatics/website/content/atac-seq-guidelines.md

 ### Alignment

 Once the indexes are built, the reads can be aligned using Bowtie2.
 A brief look at the [manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) reveals the large number of parameters and options available with Bowtie2.
-Here are a few that may benefit the alignment of an ATAC-seq dataset on Odyssey:
+Here are a few that may benefit the alignment of an ATAC-seq dataset on Cannon:

 <table class="githubtable">
   <tr>